-After a hectic day or a late one in the office, just getting yourself to the gym can be a real challenge, let alone whipping up a post-workout meal when you finally get home.
-Many don't feel hungry at all, and others will be absolutely ravenous.
-Whichever camp you fall into, cooking anything complicated is out the question, but you still need to make sure your body has everything it needs to repair and recover overnight.
+After a busy day or a late night in the office, just getting yourself to the gym can be a real chore, let alone putting together a post-workout meal when you finally get home.
+Whilst some may not feel hungry at all others will be undoubtedly be absolutely starving.
+Whichever camp you fall into, cooking anything complicated is likely out of the question, but you still need to make sure your body has everything it needs to repair and recover overnight.

 Think oats are just for breakfast?
 Think again.
 A bowl of oatmeal is ideal post-workout, whatever time of the day.
 The complex carbohydrates will help you to repair muscle tissue tears you’ve created during your workout.
 It’s also a source of melatonin which helps to regulate your sleep cycles, meaning it can be great for those who find it difficult to fall asleep.
 Make sure to add a sachet of protein to give your muscles what it needs.